 The BACS SNMP Option Window is displayed.
-See Figure 24.
+See Figure 27.

-Broadcom Management Programs × Custom Setup Select the program features you want installed.
-Click on an icon in the list below to change how a feature Broadcom Management Applications Control Suite BASP X V SNMP This feature will be installed of B This feature, and all subfeatu X This feature will not be availa e is installed.
-Feature Description This feature will install the SNMP sub-agent, allowing the SNMP manager to monitor the Broadcom Network Adapters.
-Note: The Microsoft SNMP Service must be running for on local hard drive. res, will be installed on local hard drive. ble.
-This reature requires UKB on your naro drive.
+🔡 Broadcom Management Programs × Custom Setup Select the program features you want installed.
+Click on an icon in the list below to change how a feature Broadcom Management Applications Control Suite BASP X V SNMP This feature will be installed of B This feature, and all subfeature This feature will not be availa Feature Description This feature will install the SNMP sub-agent, allowing the SNMP manager to monitor the Broadcom Network Adapters.
+Note: The Microsoft SNMP Service must be running for on local hard drive. res, will be installed on local hard drive.
 InstallShield < Back Next > Cancel

-Figure 25.
+Figure 28.
 BACS SNMP Option Window